BrandonCChan/edamame/README.md

 #### 2) costs
     Rows: Each row represents the cost associated with each state
-    Columns: state :: name of the state with associated cost cost :: cost of being in the corresponding state (assume pre-adjusted to some year) cost_variance :: variance of the cost
+    Columns: state :: name of the state with associated cost type :: method to apply costs.
+Options include 'static', 'beta' and 'gamma'. beta and gamma utilize the variance and cost (mean) to sample a cost for a given state and iteration cost :: cost of being in the corresponding state (assume pre-adjusted to some year) cost_variance :: variance of the cost
 #### 3) utilities
     Rows: Each row represents the utility associated with each state
-    Columns: state :: name of the state with associated cost utility :: cost of being in the corresponding state (assume pre-adjusted to some year) utility_variance :: variance of the cost
+    Columns: state :: name of the state with associated cost type :: method to apply utilities.
+Options include 'static', 'beta' and 'gamma'. beta and gamma utilize the variance and cost (mean) to sample a utility for a given state and iteration utility :: cost of being in the corresponding state (assume pre-adjusted to some year) utility_variance :: variance of the cost
 #### 4) specification